-Parameter condition: Each value constructor must take the parameters as leading arguments and must target the type constructor applied to the parameters.
+Parameter condition: Each value constructor must take the parameters of the type constructor as leading arguments and must target the type constructor applied to these arguments.
+We speak of the parametric arguments and the proper arguments of a value constructor.

-Strict positivity condition: If a value constructor uses the type constructor in an argument type, a path to the type constructor must not go through the left-hand side of a function type.
+Strict positivity condition: If a value constructor uses the type constructor in an argument type, the path to the type constructor must not go through the left-hand side of a function type.

-Dominance condition: If the type constructor targets a universe $\mathbb{T}i$ , the types of the nonparametric arguments of the value constructors must be in $\mathbb{T}i$ .
+Dominance condition: If the type constructor targets a universe \mathbb{T}i , the types of the proper arguments of the value constructors must be in \mathbb{T}i .